PARENTS AS RARE – EPISODE 070

 I met Elizabeth Wood, a fellow mito patient, through connections at Mito Action.
 Elizabeth was the first person from the mito and rare disease communities that I was fortunate enough to meet in person.
-I was grateful to meet with her, discussing being rare disease parents and mitochondrial disease.
+I was grateful to meet with her, discussing being rare disease parents and Related to the mitochondria. disease.
 I learned a lot from our conversation and reuniting to record this podcast was just as helpful.

 Can you share about yourself and your journey?

 I’m still on the diagnostic odyssey with a suspected diagnosis of Mitochondrial Encephalopathy, Lactic Acidosis, and Stroke-like episodes (MELAS).
 My journey has been long-term and I’ve struggled with symptoms my entire life.
 I recently gave up my professional life as a researcher at a think tank where I did policy work and advising.
 I’m a single parent with a child with special needs and rare conditions.